*Updated November 2021

 You can also think of supercardioids as the shotgun mics that filmmakers rely on.
 As you would expect from a shotgun, most of the coverage is in front of the mic, and the blind spots are to either side.
 However, a supercardioid will also pick up sounds from behind the mic, although to a lesser extent.

-These are a little more precise than normal cardioid mics, which is why shotguns are so valuable on a film set.
+These are a little more precise than normal cardioid mics, which is why shotguns are so valuable on a film set — they are extremely versatile mics.
 You can isolate the audio much better with the narrower polar pattern.

 Recording audio from a mic

 Most microphones use one of two hookup cables to actually transfer data from the mic to a computer.
-These two styles are USB mics and XLR mics.
+These two styles are USB microphones and XLR microphones.
 And yes, they’ve each got a unique set of pros and cons.

-The nice thing about a USB mic is that it’s basically plug-and-play.
+The nice thing about a USB microphone is that it’s basically plug-and-play.
 You can purchase a mic, take it with you to a park, plug it up to a laptop, and start recording audio.
-They’re convenient, generally budget-friendly, and great for people who don’t have much audio or production experience.
+They’re convenient, generally budget-friendly, and great for people who don’t have much audio or production experience but still want to capture high quality audio.

 XLR mics are the industry standard for filmmakers, musicians, radio stations, professional podcasters, and basically anyone else who records, edits, or mixes audio.
 That also means the standard for quality is going to be a lot higher because they are “prosumer” level products.

-Of course, that means even an entry-level XLR mic will cost you $200.
-Also, you won’t be able to use an XLR on its own — you’ll have to invest in things like a phantom power source, mixer, audio interface, adapter, etc. And that only adds to the overall cost of XLR mics.
+Of course, that means even an entry-level XLR microphone will cost you $200.
+Also, you won’t be able to use an XLR microphone on its own — you’ll have to invest in things like a phantom power source, mixer, audio interface, adapter, etc.

 The best microphones for YouTube